-An article for Vice.com by Matthew Feldman:
+An article for Vice by CARR Director, Dr Matthew Feldman:

 “In March of 2017, a terror attack in Westminster left 49 people injured and six dead or dying.
 While victims were still being driven away in ambulances, English Defence League (EDL) founder Tommy Robinson rushed to the scene with a camera crew to pace around outside the police cordon and rant about Muslims.
 Not long after he’d started, a younger man took over.

 Pinching his thumb and forefinger together, the man raises his pinky and tells the camera: “If you import a culture, you get a culture.”
 Barking at unimpressed spectators, he finishes: “The blood.
 Is on.
 Your.
 Fucking.
 Hands,” with all the sassy-camp cadence of a RuPaul’s Drag Race queen.